INCLUDING INFORMATION ON MQA

 The Mystique is in a class by itself.
 Explosive micro-dynamics combined with harmonically coherent micro-details reveal the true time, tune, tone, and timbre of the original performance.

-Of course with Mojo Audio’s 45-day no-risk audition, you can hear the Mystique DAC for yourself, in your own system.
+With Mojo Audio’s 45-day no-risk audition, you can hear the Mystique DAC for yourself, in your own system, with no-risk and no restocking fees.
 Experience all the purity and emotional content digital music is capable of delivering.

-If you like what you read in this blog and are interested in getting more free tips and tricks, sign up for Mojo Audio’s Audiofiles blog.
-Also, sign up for our e-newsletter to get more useful info as well as coupons, special offers, and first looks at new products.
+If you like what you read in this blog and are interested in getting more free tips and tricks, check out the rest of the blogs on our website.
+Also, sign up for our e-newsletter to get more useful info as well as dscount coupons, special offers, and first looks at new products.
 Plus, don’t forget to “like us” on Facebook.

 Owner, Mojo Audio